howardsolutions/react-testing-note/README.md

 3. Decide WHAT THE IMPORTANT PARTS of the component are?

-4. Write a TEST to make sure each part works as expected
+4. Write a TEST to make sure EACH PART WORKS AS EXPECTED!

 5. Run tests at the command line